Stuff about me

 Communities) and started in May 2008 for 3 years.
 We've published the

 in the arctic, including all the code, logs etc. and there's an

 related project on Information Centric Networking, (in our case based on DTN) -

-that's being done as part of a very large EU funded project (an "IP") call SAIL where TCD are working on the so-called
+that's being done as part of a very large EU funded project (an "IP") call SAIL where TCD worked on the so-called

 Network of Information (NetInf, in our case a DTN-based ICN just to talk